 The buying and selling of a home is usually the largest financial transaction that you may make in your lifetime.
 As with most financial transactions, there is a tax angle when it comes to real estate.
-You should know what your tax implications are as you go into the deal so that you are able to plan and avoid issues with either the IRS or State Tax Departments.
+You should know what your tax implications are for your home in Connecticut as you go into the deal so that you are able to plan and avoid issues with either the IRS or State Tax Departments.

 Real estate taxes in CT are a complex topic to navigate.
 The amount of tax that you have to pay will depend on a variety of factors, including: